 Bavarian Lodge: Downtown Leavenworth

-The beautiful family-run Bavarian Lodge is a full-service hotel with a small country inn feel.
-Amenities include a year-round heated outdoor pool and hot tubs, in-room mini-fridge and microwave, and a full breakfast included in the room rate.
+The Bavarian Lodge is a full-service hotel with a quaint country inn feel.
+Enjoy a heated outdoor pool and hot tubs, in-room amenities like a mini-fridge and microwave, and a complimentary breakfast.
+Its location puts you right in the heart of the village.

 Icicle Village Resort: Edge of Downtown Leavenworth

-TIP: If you prefer to stay in a private home or cabin so that you have a full kitchen and total privacy then VRBO or Airbnb is the way to go.
-December is especially popular with visitors so if your first choice of accommodation isn’t available plug your dates in here to check for rooms.
+TIP: If you prefer staying in a private home or cabin with a full kitchen and extra privacy, check out options on VRBO or Airbnb.
+December is especially busy, so if your first choice isn’t available, use the links to search for other rooms.

 Inn on 8th: Downtown Leavenworth